gijit/gi/README.md

 =======
 `gi` aims at being a scalable Go REPL for doing interactive coding and data analysis.
-Currently it is backed by LuaJIT, a tracing Just-in-time compiler for Lua that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.
+It is backed by LuaJIT, a tracing Just-in-time compiler for Lua that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.